gorhill/uBlock/README.md

 That said, it's important to note that using a blocker is **NOT** [theft](https://twitter.com/LeaVerou/status/518154828166725632).
 Don't fall for this creepy idea.
 The _ultimate_ logical consequence of `blocking = theft` is the criminalisation of the inalienable right to privacy.

 Ads, "unintrusive" or not, are just the visible portions of privacy-invading apparatus entering your browser when you visit most sites nowadays. **uBlock's main goal is to help users neutralize such privacy-invading apparatus** — in a way that welcomes those users who don't wish to use more technical, involved means (such as [µMatrix](https://github.com/chrisaljoudi/uMatrix)).

-_EasyList_, _Peter Lowe's Adservers_, _EasyPrivacy_ and _Malware domains_ are enabled by default when you install uBlock.
-Many more lists are readily available to block trackers, analytics, and more.
-Hosts files are also supported.

-Once you install uBlock, you may easily un-select any of the pre-selected filter lists if you think uBlock blocks too much.
-For reference, Adblock Plus installs with only _EasyList_ enabled by default.

 ## Documentation